AntonC9018/Dungeon-Hopper-Docs/docs/weapon.md

 ### The general (algorithm) chain

 The steps that the general (algorithm) chain follows are the following:
+1. Filter out targets without entities;
 1. Check if hitting only those entities that are attackable only when you are next to them (e.g. crates) without being next to any (return an empty list in this case);
-2. Filter out the targets with `Attackableness.NO`.
 3. Check unreachableness (eliminate unreachable ones), which is what `Piece.reach` is responsible for;
+2. Filter out the targets with `Attackableness.NO`;
 4. Eliminate targets with `Attackableness.IS_CLOSE` that aren't close, that is, prioritize normal enemies over e.g. crates.
 TODO: Targets with `Attackablesness.SKIP` are not taken into account;
-5. Take the first target in the list.
-TODO: unless it has `Attackableness.SKIP`.
+5. Take the first target in the list, unless it has `Attackableness.SKIP`.
 In this case, take the first available after it.

 The general check function stops propagation if `event.propagate` is false or if the list of targets is empty.

-## Hitting all targets
+### Hitting all targets

 There is another standart chain you can use, called `hitAll`.
 Its steps are as follows:
+1. Filter out targets without entities;
-1. Check if hitting only those entities that are attackable only when you are next to them (e.g. crates) without being next to any (return nothing in this case);
+2. Check if hitting only those entities that are attackable only when you are next to them (e.g. crates) without being next to any (return nothing in this case);
-2. Filter the list, leaving only Attackable entities.
+3. Filter the list, leaving only Attackable entities.

 Be careful as this algorithm ignores `reach` in the pattern.